mitch-b/lunch-voting-system/README.md

 ## To Do
 - Restaurants pulled from database instead of text files would obviously be better.
-- One-off container building required to run services should be streamlined as well.
+- One-off container building required to run services should be streamlined as well to not require local building first...

 ## Debugging